alpesis-muse/calliope/README.rst

 - Randomly choosing a word from the vocabulary list
 - Voice
     - pronouncing the word shown with text-to-speech library
     - text-to-speech with linux support (TODO)
 - Translation
     - translating a word from English to Chinese
     - multiple languages support (TODO)
 - Composing the sentences by inserting the words (TODO)
+- Daily news (TODO)

 ==============================================================================
 Getting Started